Blog ❯ Talking Culture, Identity & Diversity in Kid’s Books with Corrie Locke-Hardy [video]

 Michaela: So, diversity and inclusion play a huge role in our kid’s programs, but we know we can always grow and do better.
 What do you recommend when it comes to creating diverse characters in kids’ books?

-Corrie: For sure.
-Well, so I really like this question because it sort of lets you, the universal you, get really macro and micro with it because I think once we reach a place where the people creating the media is representative to what our society actually looks like, then I think we'll be on a really solid path because right now it's just so incredibly unbalanced and there's extremely poor representation of many lived experiences of racialized and historically marginalized and oppressed individuals.
+Corrie: Well, I really like this question because it lets you, the universal you, get really macro and micro with it because I think once we reach a place where the people creating the media are representative to what our society actually looks like, then we'll be on a really solid path because, right now, it's just so incredibly unbalanced and there's extremely poor representation of many lived experiences of racialized and historically marginalized and oppressed individuals.

-And then if you look at it, you're like, oh, the Indigenous and First Nations people who have not only been living here for thousands of years, but they also they consider 1490 to be their apocalypse, you know, like Indigenous folks are living in a post-apocalyptic society, according to them, because of colonization.
-And it's very unfair to not have all of these narratives represented.
-And this is super disingenuous to assume that everybody has the same outlook on history, on what feels good for them to like see people that look like them and think like them and feel like them on TV and then to feel like it's not accurately represented.
-So, we also can sort of, it's disingenuous to the groups that are being represented.
-It's also indicative of this larger white savior complex by people speaking over others instead of amplifying their voices.
+And then if you look at it, you see that the Indigenous and First Nations people who have not only been living here for thousands of years, but they also consider 1490 to be their apocalypse, like Indigenous folks are living in a post-apocalyptic society, according to them, because of colonization.
+It's very unfair to not have all of these narratives represented.
+This is super disingenuous to assume that everybody has the same outlook on history, on what feels good for them to see people that look like them and think like them and feel like them on TV and then to feel like it's not accurately represented.
+It's disingenuous to the groups that are being represented.
+It's also indicative of this larger white saviour complex by people speaking over others instead of amplifying their voices.

 So I would recommend, I guess, reflecting on the stories that you want to be told and then thinking about who has the authority to tell them.
 And if you are not that person, that's totally fine.
-Pass the mic.
-And, you know, allow others to create their own narratives.
-And if this is in terms of illustrations, don't fall into tropes.
+Pass the mic and allow others to create their own narratives.
+If this is in terms of illustrations, don't fall into tropes.
 Don't try to… Oh, sorry.
 I got all got emotional!
 So if you're also talking in terms of illustrations, then you really want to make sure that you're not falling into tropes.
-And also, if you're ever in a room where any sort of decisions are being made, whatever priority level could be about where you want to order lunch, or it could be about, I don't know, a $10 million funding deal.
+And also, if you're ever in a room where any sort of decisions are being made, whatever priority level; it could be about where you want to order lunch, or it could be about, I don't know, a $10 million funding deal.
 But it's our decision or sorry, I don't know why I said decision, I meant responsibility.
 It's absolutely our responsibility to advocate for more diverse voices in the room.
 And diversity...
 I have a love/hate relationship with the word diversity.

 Michaela: Okay.

-Corrie: Because I think some people sort of misapply it, especially when it comes to books.
-People are calling like, if you have a picture book, even if it's a beautiful, fabulous picture book that you love.
-There are books that I love that fall under this category.
-But if they are if this book is being made by two creators that are white and even if the illustrations are people of color, I wouldn't consider that a diverse book, you know, because both of the creators are white.
-And I'm so glad that they're choosing to illustrate a family of color or a protagonist of color, something like that.
-An underrepresented voice.
+Corrie: I think some people misapply it, especially when it comes to books.
+If you have a picture book, even if it's a beautiful, fabulous picture book that you love; there are books that I love that fall under this category.
+If this book is being made by two creators that are white and even if the illustrations are people of colour, I wouldn't consider that a diverse book, because both of the creators are white.
+I'm so glad that they're choosing to illustrate a family of colour or a protagonist of colour, something like that.
+An under-represented voice.

 But also, why are we choosing the white illustrators to write these stories?
 And I'm not saying that white illustrators should be relegated to only making white characters.
 That's not right.
 And that's not what I'm saying.
-But why again, why aren't we asking, you know, a Haitian illustrator to come in and illustrate the book?
-You know, it's not diversity if its still white people doing it, if it's still all white people, it doesn't really matter what's happening, because that's just even though the group of white people may be diverse in, you know, cultural background, socioeconomic status, geographical location, political views.
-It's still not as diverse as it could be.
-So I think just trying to remember the privileges that you have and making sure that you're always trying to advocate and include others whenever possible with whatever decisions.
-Remember that very long sandwich I mentioned a long time ago, you know, like, yeah, why not invite everybody?
+But why aren't we asking a Haitian illustrator to come in and illustrate the book?
+You know, it's not diversity if it’s still white people doing it.
+If it's still all white people, it doesn't really matter what's happening, because that's just even though the group of white people may be diverse in cultural background, socio-economic status, geographical location, political views… It's still not as diverse as it could be.
+Just trying to remember the privileges that you have, and making sure that you're always trying to advocate and include others whenever possible with whatever decisions.
+Remember that very long sandwich I mentioned a long time ago, why not invite everybody?
 You want everybody's opinion whether or not you're getting lunch or doing that $10 million deal.
 Hope that made sense.

-Michaela: No that makes complete sense.
-And I'm so glad you brought that up because it's really important to reflect on these things.
-And like, you might be trying to be diverse, but like in the background, are you actually diverse?
-Are you actually like putting your money where your mouth is kind of thing.
+Michaela: That makes complete sense.
+I'm so glad you brought that up because it's really important to reflect on these things.
+You might be trying to be diverse, but in the background, are you actually diverse?
+Are you putting your money where your mouth is?

 Michaela: So, you curate booklists for kids as well.
 What do you look for when you're curating and recommending these book lists?
-And then what kind of themes do you like to highlight?
+What kind of themes do you like to highlight?
 I think I have a good idea, but I'll let you go into it a little bit more!

-Corrie: So, when I am creating a book list, or even just when I'm sort of looking at books, I look for books that not only embody the very specific theme that I'm gathering resources for.
-For example, I'm doing one about stories that feature individuals with parents that are incarcerated or reentering society, you know, which is like a very underrepresented segment of the world of the experience you know, there's only a handful of these books.
-And so, when I'm looking for these resources, who are the creators?
+Corrie: So, when I am creating a book list, or even just when I'm looking at books, I look for books that not only embody the very specific theme that I'm gathering resources for.
+For example, I'm doing one that features individuals with parents that are incarcerated or re-entering society, which is a very under-represented segment of the world of the experience, there's only a handful of these books.
+When I'm looking for these resources, who are the creators?
 Are they the stakeholders in these experiences?
 Are they formerly incarcerated?
-Have they had a parent who's formerly incarcerated, you know, sort of what is their relationship to the situation that's being discussed in the book?
-And because that creates a more authentic narrative, and it also increases the diversity of the voices being published.
+Have they had a parent who was formerly incarcerated?
+What is their relationship to the situation that's being discussed in the book?
+Because that creates a more authentic narrative, and it also increases the diversity of the voices being published.

-You know, like just what we are talking about, if two people write a really meaningful book about a parent and a child being reunited after they are incarcerated.
-That's amazing.
-And I hope it's beautiful and meaningful, but it's going to be more meaningful if the people that are creating these books are maybe abolitionists.
+You know, just what we are talking about.
+If two people write a really meaningful book about a parent and a child being reunited after they are incarcerated, that's amazing.
+I hope it's beautiful and meaningful, but it's going to be more meaningful if the people that are creating these books are maybe abolitionists.
 So, we can add a spin on that to the story.
-If the people, have you know, if they have more experience and they understand the system versus somebody else coming and being like, oh, that would just be a lovely story to write about.
-Yes.
-And not really having any personal emotions invested in it besides.
+If the people, have more experience and they understand the system, versus somebody else coming and thinking that would be a lovely story to write about, and not really having any personal emotions invested in it besides.
 Wow, that would be a great story to write.

 Michaela: You know, I think a lot of the time you can tell when someone's doing that as well.
-It kind of comes off a little bit like disingenuous.
+It comes off a little bit disingenuous.

 Corrie: Yeah, for sure.
-I also really want to make sure that the stories side characters are accurately represented, and nothing reinforces negative stereotypes, or white supremacy culture.
-You know, I think people can think about how disability is represented in picture books and like, I am a non-disabled person, but so I can't speak too much on the matter.
-But if you think about all the books that you look through, if there is a disabled character, it's like probably a white child in a wheelchair.
+I also really want to make sure that the story’s side characters are accurately represented, and nothing reinforces negative stereotypes, or white supremacy culture.
+You know, people can think about how disability is represented in picture books and I am a non-disabled person, so I can't speak too much on the matter, but if you think about all the books that you look through, if there is a disabled character, it's probably a white child in a wheelchair.
 And there's probably going to be a desire to dance.
-Like there are so many books that fall into this trope of like a wheelchair user who then needs to do something that's not typically associated with whatever disability it is.
+There are so many books that fall into this trope of a wheelchair user who needs to do something that's not typically associated with whatever disability it is.

 Michaela: That's why we have you here, we want to know all about it!
-And yeah, it seems like you put a lot of thought and effort into these into these book lists.
-So I'm really glad that there's someone out there doing this.
+It seems that you put a lot of thought and effort into these into these book lists.
+I'm really glad that there's someone out there doing this.
 It's definitely necessary.

 Michaela: I love this!
-So what are you reading at the moment and what's your all-time favorite book?
+So what are you reading at the moment and what's your all-time favourite book?

-Corrie: I have also asked these questions before and everyone is like, how can you ask me my favorite book?
-And I'm like, It's not that hard.
-And then you, the turns have tabled, my own medicine it does not taste good!
+Corrie: I have also asked these questions before and everyone is: How can you ask me my favourite book?
+It's not that hard.
+And then you, the tables have turned and my own medicine does not taste good!
 I had to make the decision myself, so I actually grabbed them.
-I was like, I'm gonna be so prepared!
-So the first book I am reading, it's called Empires Nursery.
+I'm gonna be so prepared!
+So the first book I am reading is called Empires Nursery.
 Absolutely fabulous.
-It’s basically about how Kid Lit was designed to promote American imperialism and the belief in like this very America freedom like Eagle Screech empire that we see in a lot of far-right conservative groups that is disguised as patriotism.
+It’s basically about how Kid Lit was designed to promote American imperialism and the belief in this very American freedom like Eagle Screech empire that we see in a lot of far-right conservative groups that is disguised as patriotism.
 And it's excellent, you know, just like really “light and fluffy”.

-Michaela: Oh, yeah.
-I've been reading lots of the “light and fluffy” books the last month or so.
+Michaela: I've been reading lots of the “light and fluffy” books the last month or so.

 Corrie: Exactly.
-Yeah, you know, like a beach read.
-And then I have to say I was able to narrow it down to like probably top five.
+Like a beach read.
+I have to say I was able to narrow it down to probably my top five.
 So Amazons, Abolitionists and Activists is like a Y.A. graphic novel.
-It's all about feminism, and it's specifically about like black feminism and feminists of color and how they have done a lot of the heavy lifting throughout society and one of my absolute favorite illustrations, I don't know if you can see or hear me so.
-Let me move my...
+It's all about feminism, and it's specifically about black feminism and feminists of colour and how they have done a lot of the heavy lifting throughout society and one of my absolute favourite illustrations.

-Corrie: Yeah, so for folks who can't see or need an image assistance because it is pretty small.
-It's like a fight scene of a bunch of different mutants of sort, they say things like online harassment, poverty, racism, things like that.
-And it's all women of color that are fighting all these monsters and then floating on the clouds up above are all of the white women and the white feminists and.
+Corrie: So for folks who can't see or need image-assistance because it is pretty small.
+It's a fight scene of a bunch of different mutants of sort, they say things like online harassment, poverty, racism, things like that.
+And it's all women of colour that are fighting all these monsters and then floating on the clouds up above are all of the white women and the white feminists.

 Michaela: It's a powerful image.

-Corrie: Yeah.
-Like shoot me through the heart.
+Corrie: Like shoot me through the heart.
 Incredible.
-So well-done.
+So well done.
 Absolutely fabulous.
-And, you know, it goes hard and it talks a lot about the history that is very whitewashed.
+And it talks a lot about the history that is very whitewashed.
 It's in the education that I received in various U.S. states.
 So, yes, I highly recommend both of those things.

 Michaela: Nice!
-So we're coming up to the end of the interview.
-Now, unfortunately, I could stay here talking all day.
-But I'm sure there are people out there who want to learn more about you.
+So we're coming to the end of the interview, unfortunately, I could stay here talking all day, but I'm sure there are people out there who want to learn more about you.
 Can you tell our listeners where they can find you?

 Corrie: Yeah, absolutely.
 I have a website The Tiny Activist.
 You can find me on Instagram at @thetinyactivists.
 The website, not plural.
 Instagram plural.
-I have a podcast called The Picture Bookstagang Podcast, where a couple of my besties and I, we talk about picture books.
+I have a podcast called The Picture Bookstagang Podcast, where a couple of my besties and I talk about picture books.
 We talk about tropes that you see in picture books.
-We make a lot of weird jokes and I also do stuff like I have social justice curriculum, curated book boxes to go along with the curriculum lesson plans to discussion guides, all sorts of stuff on the website that you can check out as well as the consulting and professional development stuff.
+We make a lot of weird jokes and I also have a social justice curriculum, curated book boxes to go along with the curriculum lesson plans to discussion guides, all sorts of stuff on the website that you can check out as well as the consulting and professional development stuff.
 If you want me to come and yell about feminism and racism to you personally, I would be happy to.
-And we also have a bookshop in case you are looking for, you know, library lists or something like that, two that are sort of broken down into different categories.
+We also have a bookshop in case you are looking for library lists or something like that, two that are broken down into different categories.
 If you're looking for stuff then shoot me an email, shoot me a DM, I'm here.
 I'm always ready to chat and be salty about the patriarchy.

 Michaela: Again, thank you so much for taking the time to talk with me.
 I found this conversation to be very insightful.
 I think that people are going to learn a lot, and I'm really glad that we could have this conversation.